 Collaborative tasks can help you as a teacher learn new skills and traits of your students.
 Which students suddenly become leaders?
 Do you have students will artistic talents or amazing writing skills?
 Which students encourage others?
 Are there any natural teachers?

 Here are some simple teamwork games to try.

 Put students in small groups and give them three different coloured items.
 They represent a fox, rice and a chicken.
 Place the items to one side.

 Explain that they need to get the three items from one side to the other.
 The challenge is that they can only move one item at a time from one side or the other.
 The fox cannot be left with the chicken because it will eat it.
 The chicken cannot be left with the rice because it will eat it.

 Hint: Items can be moved back and forth from side to side more than once.

 Make it more challenging by not allowing students to speak at all.
 Or have all but one student close their eyes.
-The student with their eyes open can direct others.
-Use more complicated shapes like hexgons or random shapes you draw on the board.
+The student, with their eyes open, can direct others.
+Use more complicated shapes like hexagons or random shapes you draw on the board.

 You can also divide the class in half and have two groups race to see who can make the shapes first.